djh1997/radar-work-experience/worksheet/worksheet.md

 The next component we will be adding is a servo.
 A servo is a geared motor with feedback, this means that we can send it a position and it will turn to that position.
 Simulation

 The signal we need to send is a square wave similar to PWM.
 Each cycle in the signal lasts for 20 milliseconds and for most of the time, the value is LOW.
 At the beginning of each cycle, the signal is HIGH for a time between 1 and 2 milliseconds.
-At 1 millisecond it represents 0 degrees and at 2 milliseconds it represents 180 degrees.
+At 1 millisecond it represents 0 degrees and at 2 milliseconds it represents 180^o^ degrees.

-For controlling the servo there is a library that deals with setting up the PWM signal so all we need to do is tell the library which pin the servo is connected to and then what position we want.
+For controlling the servo there is a library that deals with setting up the PWM signal so all we need to do is tell the library which pin the servo is connected to and then what position we want.Tinkercad design [^2]

 ```c
 #include <Servo.h>